-With a meaty flesh and few seeds, this Italian heirloom variety will produce reddish orange fruits around 15cm long.
+With meaty flesh and few seeds, this Italian heirloom variety will produce reddish-orange fruits around 15cm long.
 They are an ideal variety for using for sauces and a paste, as you would expect with a name like this!

 As they will grow on the vine, they will not all ripen at once, so you would benefit from growing several Super Italian Paste tomato plants at once and stagger your harvesting to provide a steady supply of tomatoes for your sauces.

 These are fairly susceptible to diseases called Blossom End Rot caused by calcium deficiency in the soil, and also Late Blight.
 Keeping the plants humid but not too wet is very important, and it is best therefore to grow these in pots so that you can move them out of the greenhouse if it starts to feel like a jungle in there.
 They are also prone to attacks by flea beetles, so you might want to consider covering the plants with a mesh to keep these little monsters away from your tomatoes.